All your answers for

 How can I fix Live Stream Stutter?

-If you experience strange stutter on your live-stream (though not in-game) you need to do this in OBS:
+If you experience strange stutter, or weird 'lag' on your live-stream (though not in-game) you need to do this in OBS:

 - Use ''Game Capture'' as your input